HoaiHanVu/Online-Customer-Segment/README.md

-# Online Customer Segmentation with RFM and KMeans Clustering, Deployed with Streamlit
+# Online Customer Segmentation with RFM and K-Means Clustering, Deployed with Streamlit

 ## Introduction